 Septic tanks and drainage fields are some of the most widespread and least understood of private drainage systems.

-A septic tank is a settlement tank in which raw incoming sewage is retained long enough for suspended solids to settle out as sludges and for liquid organic matter to undergo anaerobic decomposition.
-A scum forms on top of the tank consisting of fats and soaps, and sludge settles at the bottom of the tank.
-A stand-alone septic tank will reduce the strength of raw incoming sewage by 30-50% under ideal conditions.
-The relatively clear liquid, called septic tank effluent, which lies in between the scum and sludge, leaves the tank and then undergoes secondary treatment.
+A septic tank is a settlement tank where raw incoming sewage is retained long enough for suspended solids to settle out as a sludge and for liquid organic matter to undergo anaerobic decomposition.
+How does it work? – A scum forms on top of the tank, consisting of fats and soaps, whilst sludge settles to the bottom of the tank.
+The relatively clear liquid, called septic tank effluent, which lies in between the scum and sludge, leaves the tank and then undergoes a secondary treatment.

-In England and Wales, septic tanks are still permitted subject to the presence of an adequately sized drainage field in permitted areas.
-Some septic tanks and drainage fields require an Environment Agency permit.
+In England and Wales, septic tanks are still permitted subject to the presence of an adequately sized drainage field.
+In some cases septic tanks and drainage fields will require an (Environment Agency) permit.

-Soakaway design and installation is subject to building regulations (reference BS6297:2007 + A1: 2008 Code of Practice for the design and installation of drainage fields for use in wastewater treatment).
+The soakaway design and installation is subject to building regulations (reference BS6297:2007 + A1: 2008 Code of Practice for the design and installation of drainage fields for use in waste water treatment).